lissarubi/neovim-integration-twitch/README.md

 # Running

-Use `nvim --lister [PORT]` and you Vim is running with the integration.
+Use `nvim --listen [PORT]` and you Vim is running with the integration.

 # Commands